Treatments to combat seasonal depression

 Psychological treatments are also often recommended, either alone or in combination with other treatments:

-- counseling is another type of talking therapy that’s sometimes used, as is psychodynamic therapy – which involves seeing if anything in your past is affecting how you feel today
+- counseling is another type of talking therapy that’s sometimes used, as is psychodynamic therapy – which involves looking into how your past may affect how you feel today.